-The song boomed in on WLS, a far-north station that reached this far south only at night.
-WLS was some 800 miles away, in the big city of Chicago, “the Windy City.”
-He’d never been there but lately found himself giving thought to it.
-Just the other day he had spread a U.S. map out on the kitchen table at home, one hand holding it down, the other smoothing it out.
-He had run his eyes down Lake Michigan and located the city right away.
-He had tapped his finger three quick times on the shaded area representing Chicago to fix its exact location firmly in his memory.
+The song boomed in on WLS, a station that reached this far south only at night.
+WLS was some 800 miles north, in the big city of Chicago, “the Windy City.”
+He’d never been there but lately found himself thinking about the city often.
+The other day he’d spread out a U.S. map, one hand pinning it to the kitchen table, the other smoothing it out.
+He’d scanned the bottom of Lake Michigan and located the city right off the bat.
+He’d tapped his finger three quick times on the shaded area representing Chicago to fix its exact location in his memory.

-Chicago entered his mind often because Beth had said more than a few times, lips pressed together in a way that dispelled all doubt, that she intended to move there one day, come hell or high water.
+Thoughts of Chicago floated into his mind often lately.
+Beth had said more than a few times, lips pressed together in a way that dispelled all doubt, that she intended to move there one day, come hell or high water.

-“It excites me right down to the bone,” she had told him as they strolled around her block one late afternoon a month after they’d met.
+“It excites me deep into the bone,” she’d told him as they strolled around her block one early evening a few days after they met.
 “I want to move to Chicago and work right up on the top floor of one of those big, tall skyscraper buildings, with windows all around me.
-I want to ride up and down an elevator everyday, pop out on those busy streets with a bunch of people walking in every direction, and go shopping in those big fancy department stores I’ve seen on TV.
-Now that’s living, I want you to know.”
-She paused to give Eric an oblique glance.
+I want to ride in a fancy elevator every day like they do in the picture shows.
+I want to pop out on those busy streets with a bunch of people walking in every direction and go shopping in those big fancy department stores.
+Now that’s living, I tell you.
+Adventure.”
+She gave Eric an oblique glance.
 “The fellow I marry has to want to go live there.”

 Frankie Lymon yielded to Elvis’ even livelier “Blue Suede Shoes.”
 Eric tweaked the volume.
-His thumb tapped the steering wheel in rhythm.
-He reached over and cupped his hand over hers.
+The left thumb tapped the steering wheel in rhythm.
+He cupped his other hand over hers.
 Could he transfer some of the good mood Elvis had exploded in him?
 He put on a devilish grin, but kept his watch on the road.

 “So your folks won’t let you do anything?
 I’ll let you do something.”

-She pulled her hand away and plucked at the bottom of her dress.
-Both hands returned to rest on her purse, her thumbnails picking at each other again.
+She reclaimed her hand and plucked at the bottom of her dress.
+Both hands returned to rest on her purse, her thumbnails fighting each other again.

-His face felt hot as he veered the car onto Main Street’s business section, a row of small store-fronts in hunch-shouldered buildings.
+His cheeks burned.
+He veered the car onto Main Street’s business section, a row of small store-fronts in hunch-shouldered buildings.
 He headed east, the rushing lights and shadows alternately filling the car.
 At the other end of Main was the Rossville Theater.
-“A Street Car Named Desire,” starring Marlon Brando, Beth’s favorite actor, was making a return showing.
-It had started three minutes ago, so no time to grab the popcorn or snack he could ill afford.
+“Rebel Without a Cause,” starring James Dean, Beth’s favorite actor, was making a return showing.
+It had begun three minutes ago.
+No time to grab the popcorn or snack he could ill afford.
 Who said being late was always a bad thing?

-He picked up speed, leveling out at five above the speed limit.
-Fast, but apparently not fast enough for Police Officer Otis Moran, gazing out at the street from inside the Halfway Diner, to abandon his coffee and donuts and give chase.
+He picked up speed, leveling off at five above the speed limit.
+Fast, but apparently not fast enough for Police Officer Otis Moran, gazing out Eric’s way from inside the Halfway Diner, to abandon his coffee and donuts and give chase.

 Eric had heard Moran liked weekend night duty.
 “That’s when the action is,” the officer was rumored to have said.
 He could bust more scofflaws, more drunken rabble-rousers.
 His catnip.

-At the diner a month ago, two young men, both laid off from their jobs that day, had been peaceful and minding their own business.
+At the diner a month ago, two young men, having lost their jobs that day, had been peaceful and minding their own business.
 But they’d erred bringing in their unfinished bottle of Hiram Walker to wash down their troubles in between swallowing chunks of pancakes.
-They’d been too drunk and harrowed to notice Moran facing them two booths away.
-He’d watched like a vampire studying his victims, letting their bottle get emptier.
+They’d been too drunk and harrowed to realize Moran was in the corner facing them.
+The officer had watched like a vampire studying his victims, letting their bottle get emptier and emptier.
 Finally, he collared the two harmless and helpless saps and pushed them out onto the parking lot.
-He’d been seen billy-clubbing one and using his foot to help him into the back seat of his patrol car.
-He kicked in the other as he chanted, “Second verse same as the first.”
+He’d been seen billy-clubbing one and using his foot to help him into the rear seat of his patrol car.
+He kicked in the other as he cackled, “Second verse, same as the first.”

-Assured that Moran would stay put, Eric breathed out, relaxed, and looked at Beth.
+Assured Moran was going to stay put, Eric breathed out, relaxed.
+He looked at Beth.
 Her head turned his way, her eyes meeting his.
-Had her mood changed?
 Did he sense a softening?
 He tested: “Beth, we aren’t gonna make it in time.
 What say we just forget the movie, go somewhere and park.
 Nice night….”

-She looked away, watching darkened store-fronts slide by – Mitchell’s Cleaners, Western Electric, Rossville Hardware.
+She looked off and watched darkened store-fronts slide by – Mitchell’s Cleaners, Western Electric, Rossville Hardware.
 “I don’t know, Eric.
 So.”

-After a long moment of silence, she blew out air.
+An awkward silence.
+She blew out air.
 “Just a bit upset right now’s all.
 Feeling… Oh, I don’t know what I’m feeling.
-I just know I wouldn’t be very good.”
+Just know I wouldn’t be very good.”

 “You’d be good unconscious.”

 She snorted.
-Then to his surprise, she slid across the seat and took his hand.
-But as she rubbed the back of his wrist — a little hard — he thought he sensed her becoming more tense, not less.
+Then to his surprise, she slid closer and gathered his hand into both of hers across her legs.
+Rubbing his wrist — a little hard — she seemed more tense, not less.

 “Eric…I’m real antsy lately.”
 She gave a dry laugh.
 “As if you hadn’t noticed.
 It’s like…you know, life’s just steamrolling along and passing me right by.
 I mean, I never get to do anything.”